Practical Steps for Accessing Files on a RAID Disk Without Accessible NAS Uniview VX3048-V2

 • Educate users about secure file-sharing practices, such as avoiding the use of insecure protocols and being cautious while granting access permissions to files and folders.

-Although NAS VX3048-V2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VX3048-V2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view